shubham404-error/Customer_Lifetime_Value-Prediction/README.md

-# Customer Lifetime Value Prediction on Online Retail Dataset
+# Customer Lifetime Value Prediction using K-Means Clustering on Online Retail Dataset

-This project is about predicting customer lifetime value (CLV) for an online retail dataset.
-CLV is a measure of the total worth of a customer to a business over the entirety of their relationship.
-In this project, we will use machine learning algorithms to predict the CLV of customers using the online retail dataset available on Kaggle.
+This project aims to predict the Customer Lifetime Value (CLTV) using K-Means Clustering on the Online Retail Dataset available on Kaggle.

+## Project Overview

+CLTV is a metric that helps companies determine the total amount of money a customer is expected to spend on their products or services throughout their lifetime.
+This project will use K-Means clustering algorithm to segment customers based on their buying behaviour and predict the CLTV of each segment.

 ## Dataset

-The dataset used in this project is the Online Retail dataset available on Kaggle[ here](https://www.kaggle.com/vijayuv/onlineretail).
-The dataset contains 541,909 rows and 8 columns of transactional data from an online retailer that sells gift items.
-The data includes the following variables:

-* InvoiceNo: Unique identifier for the transaction.
-* StockCode: Unique identifier for each item sold.
-* Description: Description of the item.
-* Quantity: Quantity of each item sold in the transaction.
-* InvoiceDate: Date and time of the transaction.
-* UnitPrice: Price per unit of each item.
-* CustomerID: Unique identifier for each customer.
-* Country: Country where the transaction took place.

-## Methodology

-The methodology used in this project is as follows:

-1. Data Cleaning and Preprocessing: The dataset was cleaned and preprocessed to handle missing values, outliers, and other data quality issues.
-2. Feature Engineering: New features were created from the existing variables to capture additional information about the customers, such as recency, frequency, and monetary value.
-3. Modeling: Several machine learning algorithms were used to predict the CLV of customers, including linear regression, decision tree regression, and random forest regression.
-The best model was selected based on its performance on the test dataset.
-4. Model Evaluation: The performance of the selected model was evaluated using metrics such as root mean squared error (RMSE), mean absolute error (MAE), and R-squared.

-## Results

-The best performing model was the Random Forest Regression model, which achieved an RMSE of 306.25 and an R-squared value of 0.83 on the test dataset.
-This model was able to predict the CLV of customers with a reasonable degree of accuracy.

-## Conclusion

-In this project, we used machine learning algorithms to predict the CLV of customers using the online retail dataset.
-We found that the Random Forest Regression model was the best performing model, achieving an RMSE of 306.25 and an R-squared value of 0.83 on the test dataset.
-These results suggest that machine learning can be used to accurately predict the CLV of customers in an online retail setting.
+The Online Retail Dataset contains 541,909 transactions made by customers of an online retail store based in the UK from 2009 to 2011.
+The dataset has the following attributes:

+* InvoiceNo: Unique identifier of each transaction
+* StockCode: Unique identifier of each product
+* Description: Description of each product
+* Quantity: Number of products purchased in each transaction
+* InvoiceDate: Date and time of each transaction
+* UnitPrice: Price of each product
+* CustomerID: Unique identifier of each customer
+* Country: Country of each customer

+The dataset can be downloaded from[ Kaggle](https://www.kaggle.com/carrie1/ecommerce-data).

+## Requirements

+The project is implemented in Python 3.x using the following libraries:

+* pandas
+* numpy
+* scikit-learn
+* seaborn
+* matplotlib

+To install the required libraries, run the following command:

+bash

+Copy code

+pip install pandas numpy scikit-learn seaborn matplotlib

+## Project Structure

+The project has the following structure:

+├── data

+│   ├── Online_Retail.csv

+│   └── Online_Retail.zip

+├── notebooks

+│   ├── data_exploration.ipynb

+│   ├── data_preprocessing.ipynb

+│   └── cltv_prediction.ipynb

+├── src

+│   └── cltv.py

+├── README.md

+└── requirements.txt

+* data: Contains the Online Retail dataset in CSV and ZIP format.
+* notebooks: Contains the Jupyter notebooks used in the project.
+    * data_exploration.ipynb explores the dataset and visualises the data distribution.
+    * data_preprocessing.ipynb preprocesses the dataset for modeling.
+    * cltv_prediction.ipynb implements K-Means clustering and predicts the CLTV of each customer segment.
+* src: Contains the Python script for CLTV prediction.
+* README.md: This file.
+* requirements.txt: Contains the list of required libraries.

+## Usage

+To run the project, follow these steps:

+1. Install the required libraries
+2. Download the Online Retail dataset from[ Kaggle](https://www.kaggle.com/carrie1/ecommerce-data) and place it in the data directory.
+3. Run the cltv_prediction.ipynb notebook to predict the CLTV of each customer segment.

+## License

+This project is licensed under the MIT License - see the LICENCE file for details.